 Paracetamol is the most commonly prescribed drug by your GP for osteoarthritis and other non-inflammatory, but painful, forms of arthritis.
-Some analgesic pain relievers are available without a prescription while others must be prescribed by a GP.
+Some analgesic pain relievers are available without a prescription, while a GP must prescribe others.

-(non-steriodal anti-inflammatory drugs) There are many different types of NSAIDs available, such as aspirin, naproxen, diclofenac sodium (Voltaren), ibuprofen and another class of drugs called “Cox-2 inhibitors” like Celebrex, Mobic and Arcoxia.
+(non-steroidal anti-inflammatory drugs) There are many different NSAIDs available, such as aspirin, naproxen, diclofenac sodium (Voltaren), ibuprofen and another class of drugs called “Cox-2 inhibitors” like Celebrex, Mobic and Arcoxia.
 Even though some NSAIDs are available without prescription.

 Prednisone is probably the best known of the Corticosteroids and can be taken by mouth as tablets or liquid.
-They can also be given by injection into a joint, muscle or soft tissue.
+Injection can also deliver them into a joint, muscle or soft tissue.
 Corticosteroids reduce pain and swelling by suppressing immune response and inflammation but unfortunately have devastating side-effects long term.
-They also deplete the body’s adrenal gland function leaving the patient tired, with poor immunity and a host of long-term complications some of which can severly reduce the quality of the person’s life over time.
+They also deplete the body’s adrenal gland function, leaving the patient tired, with poor immunity and a host of long-term complications, some of which can severely reduce the quality of the person’s life.

 3. Disease Modifying Anti-Rheumatic Drugs

-Much can be done to make your muscular or joint problem more bearable, and maybe slow down or even halt its progress.
+We can do much to make your muscular or joint problem more bearable, and maybe slow down or even halt its progress.
 Look carefully at your current lifestyle, and if necessary, make some healthy adjustments.

 This is where the “experts” and scientists get it all wrong, they just don’t get the point and seem to think that diet has very little to do with a build up of residues in the body which can easily affect the body’s subtle biochemistry adversely.